SHEET METAL WORKER

 Points will be given based on the interview

-and applicants will be placed on an eligibility list according
+and aptitude test then applicants will be placed on an eligibility list according

 to rank.